Skip to content

 File Inspection (f*)

 File inspection commands in Hug help you analyze the history and authorship of specific files.
 Prefixed with f for "file," they provide tools for blame (who changed what), contributor lists, author commit counts, and finding when a file was first added.
 These are especially useful for understanding code ownership and evolution over time.
-These are implemented as Git aliases in .gitconfig, wrapping Git's blame, log, and related commands with optimizations like --follow for handling renames.

 Quick Reference